Stinger (professional wrestling): Second run of the stable. Leaderless period. (2020–2023)

-Arrival of Seiki Yoshioka
+Rebirth of the stable.
+Arrival of Seiki Yoshioka.
+(May 2021)

-On May 2, 2021, During a match between Stinger and Full Throttle, Seiki Yoshioka turned against Hajime Ohara, leaving Full Throttle to become the fourth member of Stinger.
+On May 2, 2021, during a match between Stinger and Full Throttle, Seiki Yoshioka turned against Hajime Ohara, leaving Full Throttle to become the fourth member of Stinger.
 On May 31, Hayata and Ogawa lost the GHC Junior Heavyweight Tag Team Championship to Harada and Hajime Ohara.

 On August 1, at Cross Over 2021 In Hiroshima, Yoshioka and Susumu defeated Daisuke Harada and Hajime Ohara to win the GHC Junior Heavyweight Tag Team Championship.
 On September 12 at N-1 Victory, they lost the titles against Kotoge and Ohara.
+At Noah The Best 2021 on November 28, Hayata and Yoshinari Ogawa defeated Eita and Nosawa Rongai to win the GHC Junior Heavyweight Tag Team Championship.